Merrill M. Flood: Work

 Flood is considered a pioneer in the field of management science and operations research, who has been able to apply their techniques to problems on many levels of society.
 According to Xu (2001) "as early as 1936–1946, he applied innovative systems analysis to public problems and developed cost-benefit analysis in the civilian sector and cost effectiveness analysis in the military sector".

 Traveling salesman problem

 In the 1940s Flood publicized the name Traveling salesman problem (TSP) within the mathematical community at mass.
 He publicized the TSP in 1948 by presenting it at the RAND Corporation.
 According to Flood "when I was struggling with the problem in connecting with a school-bus routing study in New Jersey".

 Even more important, as far as common usage goes, Flood himself claimed to have coined the term "software" in the late 1940s.

 Hitchcock transportation problem

-Equally at home in his original field of the mathematics of matrices and in the pragmatic trenches of the industrial engineer, his research addressed an impressive array of operations research problems.
+Equally at home in his original field of the mathematics of matrices and in the pragmatic trenches of the industrial engineer, his research addressed an array of operations research problems.
 His 1953 paper on the Hitchcock transportation problem is often cited, but he also published work on the traveling salesman problem, and an algorithm for solving the von Neumann hide and seek problem.